MelanieLinares/portfolio-new/site/content/post/ncdot-accessibility.md

   - Skip to main link existed but was not functional due to either an incorrect ID or empty href attribute, depending on the template.
 Navigation was added to a seperate component so it could be reused within templates
   - Headings re-organized and given proper hierarchy according to semantics vs aesthetic browser default sizing
   - Focus rings on links added back, as well as hover underlines which were originally inconsistently implemented
-  - Elements arranged out of logical tab order via tabindex or CSS floats caused issues when browsing through content.
+  - Elements arranged out of logical tab order via tabindex or the CSS float property caused issues when browsing through content.

 </div>
 <div class="div-2">

   ![](/img/skiptomain.png)
-  *Skip link appears on hover above the top navigation.
+  *Skip link appears on keyboard tab focus above the top navigation.
 For headings Voice Over was used to ensure proper hierarchy structure.
 Here the Voice Over Rotor, a quick access menu, shows the heading structure prior to changes.*

 </div>
 <div class="div-3">